kamrun111/ai-personalized-learning-review/README.md

 └── README.md
 ```

-This repository currently contains the review paper only.
-It does not include an experimental dataset, executable code, or a deployed AI system.
+This repository just holds the review paper itself — no dataset, no code, no live system, just the write-up.

 ---